tidalmigrations/machine_stats/unix/README.md

 ## Minimal example

 1. Create a `hosts` file in the current directory.
+See [below](#Generating-a-hosts-file-from-Tidal-Migrations) on a couple ways you can easily create this.

 2. Add connection strings in the form of `ssh-user@ip-address` or `ssh-user@domain` to the `hosts` file one per line If the `ssh-user@` part is omitted, then the current user name is used.